aakers24/THM/Paths/SOC1/SOC1.md

 ### Intro to Endpoint Security

-* Windows logs are stored in .evt/.evtx files which are propriatary binary formats.
+* Windows logs are stored in .evt/.evtx files which are proprietary binary formats.
 They can be converted to XML using the Windows API.
 The files are normally stored in "C:\Windows\System32\winevt\Logs".

 * The ways to view these logs include: